HenryWJL/acronym2/README.md

     The total number of samples in the generated dataset
 ```
 ### Other Options
+1. You can use other supporting objects just by moving the meshes of objects into `supports` directory.
-If you want to split the whole dataset into training, validation, and testing sets, please refer to `train_val_test_split.py`.
+2. If you want to split the whole dataset into training, validation, and testing datasets, please refer to `train_val_test_split.py`.